ofenbach/catengine/README.md

 # catengine 😼
-Easy to use 2D engine for android, originally made in 2014, recoded 2018 and published to github.

 catengine 😺 is a powerful & easy to use engine for Android.
 It encapsulates the functions commonly used in 2D-game development,
 like gravity, sounds, animations, particles.